 Since the early history of science fiction, the narrative of first contact with an alien civilization has been mined deeply and well for commentary about how we interact within our own.

-It’s a wonderful metaphor, because it’s prismatic and adaptable – a Swiss army knife of a thought problem that one author can use to speak to our cruelty while another uses it to frame our innocence.
+It’s a wonderful metaphor, because it’s prismatic and adaptable – a Swiss army knife of a thought problem one author can use to speak to our cruelty while another uses it to frame our innocence.

 The Arrival, Denis Villeneuve’s quiet, sweeping, visually minimalist fable of first contact and examined lives is a lush, spellbinding, thoughtful addition to that pantheon.